EU's Kroes makes appeal for last-ditch telco overhaul

 Nor does Kroes' plan address demands from telcos that Brussels allow more mergers to create larger companies that can invest in mobile and fixed networks needed for growth.

-Merger rules are determined by Europe's antitrust chief Joaquin Almunia, who signalled reluctance to allow industry consolidation in February.
+Merger rules are determined by Europe's antitrust chief Joaquin Almunia, who signaled reluctance to allow industry consolidation in February.

 Kroes is also under pressure to draft concrete proposals before an October meeting of EU heads of state aimed at debating the telecoms reforms.